ChuloWay/ChuloWay/README.md

 ## 👋 Hi there, it's Victor Okoye

-I'm a passionate Software developer and Technical writer 👩‍💻✍️ with a knack for creating high-quality, user-friendly applications and engaging technical content.
+I'm a Software developer and Technical writer 👩‍💻✍️ with a knack for creating high-quality, user-friendly applications and engaging technical content.
 I'm always eager to learn new technologies 💡 and expand my skillset 📈.

 ## Focus 🚀